matthewvarga/electron-react/README.md

 ### Installing Dependencies

-When installing dependencies, be sure to first change into the respective folder (electron or react).
+When installing additional dependencies, be sure to first change into the respective folder (electron or react).
 Then, install as normal though npm.

 ## Building